My Chef’s Apron

 The Best Broccoli Rabe & Sausage pasta.

-This sausage pasta recipe is hearty with rich and subtly spicy sausage meat, sweet peas, and tempered-down broccoli rabe (a.k.a fresh rapini)—no blanching required.
+This Rapini Pasta Recipe is filled with rich, subtly spicy sausage meat, sweet peas, and tempered-down broccoli rabe (a.k.a fresh rapini)—all without any blanching.

-Starchy chopped potatoes are added to the mix creating a delicate carb coupling in extra-virgin olive oil—comfort food at its best!
+Ready in just 35 minutes, this easy pasta dish comes with a twist: starchy potatoes are added to the mix for a delicate carb coupling in extra-virgin olive oil.
+It's comfort food at its best!

 Jump to: